kubernetes-sigs/application/README.md

 ```

 ## Generating an Installation Manifest

 When the CRD is installed as above, you need to ensure that the correct RBAC configuration is applied prior to
 installation.
 You can use `kubebulider create config` to generate a manifest that is configured to create the
 requisite RBAC permissions, CRD, and controller StatefulSet in the supplied namespace.
 The command below will generate
-a manifest that can be applied to create all of the necessary components the `mage` as the controller
+a manifest that can be applied to create all of the necessary components the `image` as the controller
 image and `namespace` as the namespace.
 Note that, if you would like to remove the controller from the configuration
 you can delete the generated StatefulSet from the manifest, and, while you must specify a controller image, you need
 can supply any string if you do not wish to install the controller when the manifest is applied (i.e. you intend to